HenriArno/HenriArno.github.io/_pages/research.md

     [`paper`](https://arxiv.org/abs/2409.08936v2)

 ---
-### Judicial Decision Support Through Business Failure Prediction
+### Business Failure Prediction and Judicial Decision Support
-During a two-year interdisciplinary research project, I developed machine learning systems for the early detection of financially distressed firms in collaboration with Belgian commercial courts.
-The work combined structured financial data and textual corporate disclosures, with a focus on predictive performance and interpretability.
+During a two-year interdisciplinary research project, I developed proof-of-concept machine learning systems for the early detection of financially distressed firms in collaboration with Belgian commercial courts.
+The work focused on multimodal business failure prediction from financial data and textual corporate disclosures.

 - **Multimodal business failure prediction.**
   A line of work studying how textual corporate disclosures can improve business failure prediction models based on financial data.